How to play UEFA Euro 2024 Fantasy: Rules, chips, scoring + subs

 From the summer tournament’s curtain-raising clash between Germany and Scotland on June 14, you can read about every game right the way through until the final.

-We will cover every Euro 2024 match in the form of Scout Notes and Members articles using our access to Opta’s data for the competition.
+We will cover every Euro 2024 match in the form of Scout Notes.

 And we will have detailed breakdowns of every participating nation in the build-up to Euro 2024 too, picking out their key creators, goalscorers and defensive rocks from qualifying as well as predicting their most likely starting XIs.